 There used to be a time on Pinterest when there wasn’t any rule concerning the size of the images, and some bloggers made their pins so long they clogged up the entire feed.

 There’s nothing wrong with a text-only pin but try to mix it up a little.
-If you’re using images in your pins, make sure they are actually related to the topic, and that they are totally royalty-free if you don’t have the license to use them.
+If you’re using images in your pins, make sure they are related to the topic, and that they are royalty-free if you don’t have the license to use them.
 Choose beautiful clean images that catch the eye and quickly convey what your pin is about.
 Save a variety of photos that will appeal to different groups of people.

 Don’t know where to find gorgeous images?
 Click to read my post The Best Free Stock Photos for Girl bosses and bookmark these sites!